Jarrett Walker

-Jarrett Walker (born 1962) is an American transit consultant and author.
+Jarrett Walker (born May 9, 1962) is an American public transit consultant and author.
 He has a consulting firm based in Portland, Oregon, that has worked on projects across North America, Europe, and Oceania.
 Walker is the author of the blog Human Transit and book of the same name.

 Career

 In the 1970s, Walker became interested in transit issues while using Portland's TriMet bus system.
 He later worked as a planning intern at TriMet.

 Walker is the president of Jarrett Walker + Associates, a consultancy that contracts with public transit agencies.
 He and his firm have completed transit redesign projects in dozens of cities throughout the world, including Houston, Moscow, Auckland, and Dublin.

+In 2011, Walker published Human Transit: How Clearer Thinking about Public Transit Can Enrich Our Communities and Our Lives with Island Press.
+In 2024, he published a revised edition that expands on his ideas of access, meaning the freedom to do things that require leaving home.

-The author has written several peer-reviewed papers, including "To Predict with Confidence", published in the Journal of Public Transportation in 2018, and "Purpose-Driven Public Transport," published in the Journal of Transport Geography in 2008.
+Walker has written several peer-reviewed papers, including "To Predict with Confidence", published in the Journal of Public Transportation in 2018, and "Purpose-Driven Public Transport," published in the Journal of Transport Geography in 2008.
 He has also been published in the peer-reviewed Shakespeare Quarterly.
 He has also written for Bloomberg CityLab and The Atlantic.

-In December 2017, Walker attracted media attention after publicly feuding with billionaire Elon Musk.
-The Tesla CEO expressed his disdain for public transit and reiterated his preference for individual transportation in response to a conference audience question.
+In December 2017, Walker attracted media attention after publicly feuding with billionaire and Tesla CEO Elon Musk.
+Musk expressed his disdain for public transit and reiterated his preference for individual transportation in response to a conference audience question.
 Walker criticized him on Twitter, stating that "Musk's hatred of sharing space with strangers is a luxury (or pathology) that only the rich can afford."
 Musk responded with "You're an idiot", before saying: "Sorry... meant to say 'sanctimonious idiot.'"
 The dispute led to a broader debate about Musk's opinions on transit.